ibm-cloud-docs/vmwaresolutions/vmonic/audit_messages.md

 # Instance history messages
 {: #audit_messages}

 All operations that {{site.data.keyword.cloud}} performs for your VMware® instance are logged in the instance history.
 You can use the instance history as a reference to review these operations.
-For more information about reviewing your instance history, see [Procedure to view the deployment history for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances#vc_viewinginstances-procedure-view-deploy-history).
+For more information about reviewing your instance history, see [Procedure to view the deployment history for Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances#vc_viewinginstances-procedure-view-deploy-history).

 The following information details the messages that can be issued to your instance history.